CCALI/a2jauthor/wiki/Development Environment Production Clone.md

 Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf
 ```

 and update your `/Applications/MAMP/conf/apache/extra/httpd-vhosts.conf` file to have these virtual host definitions, updating the `DocumentRoot` paths to match your setup.
-(This assumes you are starting and running A2J Author Node instance on port 3000 and Viewer/DAT Node instance on port 23000)
+(Below assumes you are starting and running A2J Author Node instance on port 3000 and Viewer/DAT Node instance on port 23000)

 ```
 # CALI Author